libretro/docs/docs/guides/install-ps3.md

-# Downloading and Installing RetroArch
+# Downloading and Installing RetroArch for PlayStation 3

 ## Sony Playstation 3